statox/colorscheme-changer.vim/README.md

 # Configuration

-This plugin exposes four variables that use can use to customize it.
+This plugin exposes four variables that can be used to customize its behavior.
 You can define each of these variables in your `.vimrc`, if you don't the plugin will use default values.

 ## Customize hours